Glenalvin Goodridge

 Glenalvin J. Goodridge (c.
 1829 – November 14, 1867) was an American photographer from York, Pennsylvania.
-He was among the first African-American photographers in the United States.
+He was among the first African-American photographers.
 In 1863, Goodridge was convicted of a rape charge and spent a year in prison until receiving a gubernatorial pardon the next year.
 He then moved to Minneapolis where he died of tuberculosis in 1867.
 In 2021, many of Goodridge's daguerreotypes joined the collection of the Smithsonian American Art Museum.

 Early life and career

 Goodridge was born in York, Pennsylvania, the first son of William C. Goodridge, an ex-slave.
 He married his wife, Rhoda Cornelia Grey, on June 10, 1851, and their son Glen J. Goodridge was born in 1860.

 From 1847 to 1851, Goodridge was primarily a teacher at the "Colored High School" in York, a role he continued part-time thereafter.
 Nationally known abolitionist Frances Harper taught at the same school beginning in 1864.

 With his brothers, Wallace Goodridge and William O. Goodridge, he operated a photo studio in York, and later in East Saginaw, Michigan.
 The Saginaw studio was closed by Wallace in 1922.

 Goodridge's wife, who remarried, and son Glen are buried in Lebanon Cemetery, in North York.